Loading...

 When migrating your WordPress website to Bluehost, ensuring that your website remains accessible to your audience is important.
 Using a temporary URL is an important step in this process.
 This allows you to test your website's functionality on Bluehost servers before your domain name is fully connected to the new hosting.

-This article focuses on changing the temporary URLs during your migration.
+This article focuses on where to find your site's temporary URL.
 This enables you to test your website before going live with your domain.
 We will specifically address this topic using WordPress.

 Importance of Temporary URL during Migration